All Saints' Anglican Cathedral (Edmonton): Clergy

-The present dean is the Very Reverend Alex Meek, who was installed on 1 March 2020.
-The post of vicar is currently held by the Reverend Ruth Sesink Bott.
+The present dean is Alex Meek, who was installed on 1 March 2020.

-All Saints has one honorary assistant priests.
-As well, several retired clergy attend All Saints on a regular basis and do not have honorary assistant status.
+As well, several retired clergy attend All Saints regularly and do not have honorary assistant status.
 The lay (non-clergy) staff is rounded out with a director of music, and an executive assistant to the dean.

-All Saints is host to a congregation of immigrants from South Sudan under the Rev. Akon Lual Akon and his assistant priest, the Rev. John Ayuen.
+All Saints is host to a congregation of immigrants from South Sudan under Akon Lual Akon and his assistant priest, John Ayuen.
 The congregation of St. Mark's-Jieng celebrates services in the Dinka language rather than English.

 Past staff

 The following is a list of the rectors and deans of All Saints.